Taylor-Powell/3Body/README.md

 As seen in the table, as the box size decreases, the number of accessible energy levels below $E_{\text{max}}$ will necessarily decrease.
 The output is formatted so the first row contains the most energy levels, which makes it easier to plot in many scripting languages.

-### free_coupled22.cpp
+### main/free_coupled22.cpp
-This runs in a similar manner to _free_2part.cpp_, except now the input parameter file is split into global, volume, and particle parameters.
+This runs in a similar manner to _main/free_2part.cpp_, except now the input parameter file is split into global, volume, and particle parameters.

 After initializing the Coupled22::Data class, the constructor again reads the input file and throws an error if something wasn't properly initialized.
-After creating the class, the main function calls the _freeSpecOut()_ function, which builds and outputs the non-interacting spectrum for each box volume to two separate output .dat files in _data/coupled22/_ for later use.
+After creating the class, the main function calls the _freeSpecOut()_ function, which builds and outputs the non-interacting spectrum for each box volume to two separate .dat files in _data/coupled22/_ for later use.

-### intspec_coupled22.cpp
+### main/intspec_coupled22.cpp
 Work in progress.